 - Strangely, no dual-SIM option for international business travelers

 Its screen-and-keyboard combo is outlined in a silver anodized aluminum frame and backed by a black, soft grip textured rear cover.
-This stylish, two-toned look is has real character.
+This stylish, two-toned look is has real character, while the darker Black Edition is still more subtle in its premium look.

 No, the rubberized back isn’t really leather, but it gives that impression.
 The aluminum frame is scratch-resistant and stood up to our minor testing abuse.
 Not everyone has had such luck, with a few people reporting that the screen pops out rather easily with a little bend.